Logo - The Possums baby and toddler sleep program.Logo - The Possums baby and toddler sleep program.

 • Let your baby be in control of her eating.
 Have lots of opportunities for taste and play with a whole range of tastes and textures, without pressure to eat.
 Experimentation with the feel, texture and taste of solids is a vital way your little one develops a positive relationship with food.
 One of the big mistakes we made as health professionals in the past was to make parents feel pressured to get food into their baby.
 Now we know that pressuring a baby to eat can set up stress and distress in your baby’s relationship with food long-term, which we definitely want to avoid.

 • Be ready for mess!
 Try to allow mess a lot of the time, even if you don’t have the strength to face a clean-up every time.
 Making a mess is a normal part of your baby developing a relationship with food.
 Some days you might not have much energy for the clean-up and you’ll try to keep it contained.
-But overall, it’s best to set it up so that it’s not problem if your little one makes a big, delicious mess.
+But overall, it’s best to set it up so there's no problem if your little one makes a big, delicious mess.

 • Don't add salt to your baby's food, either when you are preparing or serving it.
 But you also don't need to eliminate all salt from everything you offer her, either.
 That just causes unnecessary worry and work, without protecting your baby, because your (otherwise healthy) baby's kidneys are more than capable of dealing with small amounts of salt.